ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 A Reference Value consists of an `environment-map` plus a `measurement-map`.
 In the Reference Value Triple these are packaged together.
-In other triples multiple Referenve Values are stored more compactly by letting one `environment-map` apply to multiple `measurement-map`s.
+In other triples multiple Reference Values are stored more compactly by letting one `environment-map` apply to multiple `measurement-map`s.

 The Verifier first looks for entries in the Accepted Claims Set with the same